mateq2005/script.js/README.md

 # JavaScript Learning Resources Repository

-Welcome to our JavaScript Learning Resources repository! 🚀

 ## Overview

 > Discover a rich collection of JavaScript code examples and educational materials, perfect for beginners and intermediate learners in web development.
 Enhance your JavaScript skills with insights and practical examples.